Small roses mean cute, beautiful Miniature Roses we can grow in containers and which are suitable for gardens with less space

 You can find Mini roses in supermarkets and florist shops, but the varieties you will find there are probably not what you desire and if you think about growing roses seriously, I would choose another option.

 If you want to buy Miniatures that have proven themselves in gardens, mail-order roses should be your first choice.

-Because of the many varieties to choose from, I will list some of my favorites but it is best to order them from an online nursery, they have a good deal of different Miniatures to choose from.
+Because of the many varieties, I will list only some of my favorites.
+It is best to order the flowers from an online nursery, they have a good deal of different Miniatures to choose from.

 The plant grows 10-20 inches, is disease-resistant with shiny, medium green leaves and winter hardy.
 AARS awarded in 1975 the plant grows pretty well indoors